vhscom/after-dark/README.md

   url = "/post/"
 ```

-Alternatively, you may update the menu from your content front matter like:
+Alternatively, update the menu from your content front matter like:

 ```toml
 menu = "main"